snotskie/ttrpg/site/src/monstrosities.md

 ## Monstrous Abilities

-**$X$ Resistance:** Whenever you lose a Contest as the Defender against $X$, protect yourself for $+3$.
+**Resistance vs. $X$:** Whenever you lose a Contest as the Defender against $X$, protect yourself for $+3$.

-**$X$ Immunity:** Whenever you lose a Contest as the Defender against $X$, you instead succeed by $1$.
+**Immunity vs. $X$:** Whenever you lose a Contest as the Defender against $X$, you instead succeed by $1$.

-**$X$ Shield:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive $X$ Resistance for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**Shield vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive Resistance vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.

-**$X$ Mirror:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive $X$ Immunity for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**Mirror vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive Immunity vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ⑥ to recharge it.

 **Debilitate $X$:** Perform a $X$ Contest against an opponent.
 The amount you move forward as a result of this Contest, that opponent’s $X$ rolls are made with a $-1$ modifier for that many rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.